obsidian-tasks-group/obsidian-tasks/docs/3_getting_started/getting_started.md

 The markdown syntax for checklist items is a list item that starts with spaced brackets: `- [ ] take out the trash`.
 Now Tasks tracks that you need to take out the trash!

+---

+Warning
+{: .label .label-yellow}
-**⚠️ Whenever Tasks behaves in an unexpected way, please try restarting obsidian.**
+*Whenever Tasks behaves in an unexpected way, please try restarting obsidian.*

+---

+Warning
+{: .label .label-yellow}
-**⚠️ Tasks only supports single-line checklist items.**
+*Tasks only supports single-line checklist items.*
 You cannot have checklist items that span across multiple lines.

 This works: